Building Your Brand Part 2: Engage Your Audience

 With her loud, in-your-face approach and established expertise, Orman's reach extends to millions of people.
-They love her, and her Twitter community alone shows it, topping 1,100,000 followers.
-Her TV program, The Suze Orman show, has been on the air for ten years and continues to be one of the most highly rated programs on CNBC.
+Her TV program, The Suze Orman show, has been on the air for over ten years and continues to be one of the most highly rated programs on CNBC.
 She's also penned nine consecutive bestsellers and hosted the most successful fundraiser in the history of PBS.
 That's powerful.

 Everyone wants Suze's advice.
 And when Suze talks, not only do people listen-- they share they they've heard with others.
 She gets people talking, which helps drive word of mouth.
 It's hard not to admire Suze's ability to wield the widespread influence and connect.
 And her path to platform success is worthy of study.
 It didn't happen overnight.
 But she tapped into a deep need (personal financial advice) and transformed that into a brand-- one that allows her to continue to capture people's attention.

 If ideas are your foundation when it comes to building a successful platform, influence is your most important tool.
 Without meaningful influence, great ideas can die.
 So you want to be sure to find your audience, cultivate your relationships through offline and online channels, and build a following.